Tag Archives: Moscow

 vs.

-TIMUR NAGIBIN (7-1-0, M-1: 2-0-0), Russia 144 ½ phaus.
+Timur Nagibin (7-1-0, M-1: 2-0-0), Russia 144 ½ phaus.
 (65.7 kg)

 FEATHERWEIGHTS – 3 X 5

-ALEXANDER KRUPEMKIN (rau debut), Ukraine 131 LBS.
+Alexirer Krupemkin (rau debut), Ukraine 131 Tus lbs.
 (59.6 kg)

 vs.

-MOVSAR EVLOEV (2-0-0, M-1: 2-0-0) 136 phaus.
+Tawm ntawm Evloev (2-0-0, M-1: 2-0-0) 136 phaus.
 (61.75 kg)

 THAUM: Friday, Tej zaum 27, 2016

-QHOV TWG: Orenburg City, Russia
+QHOV TWG: Orenburg nroog, Russia

 Pab txhawb: M-1 ntiaj teb no

-NYOB KWJ: FREE ntawm www.m-1global.tv (Friday, Tej zaum 27 ntawm 11 a.m.
+NYOB KWJ: FREE ntawm www.m ugglobal.tv (Friday, Tej zaum 27 ntawm 11 a.m.
 THIAB / 8 a.m.
-PT in USA)
+PT Hauv Asmeskas)

 Ntaub ntawv